KatherineMichel/creating-a-steakhouse-website-using-wordpress/brand-fun.md

 ### Hypothetical Online Customers

 Hypothetical online customers are people who purchase a product through the website, but never visit the physical restaurant.
 Why would they do this?
-It could be for several reasons: the steakhouse could sell online product for an additional revenue (example: meat cut delivery business similar to Omaha Steaks), the steakhouse could developed a niche brand that has a cult following (example: popular merchandise).
+It could be for several reasons: the steakhouse could sell online product for an additional revenue (example: meat cut delivery business similar to Omaha Steaks), the steakhouse could developed a recognizable, pop culture brand that generates a following (example: popular merchandise).
 Of course, online customers will need to become aware of Pretty Prairie Steakhouse in order to become an online customer!

 Methods
 * Search Engine Optimization (SEO)